giodamelio/giodamelio.com/content/post/hosting-a-website-on-IPFS.md

 ## Step 5.
 Done

 That's it.
 You're done.
-Whenever you update your site, just do step 4 again, and IPNS will make sure anyone asking for your peedID gets the hash of your latest site.
+Whenever you update your site, just do step 4 again, and IPNS will make sure anyone asking for your peerID gets the hash of your latest site.